-We talked to Mario Mouraz, Founder and CEO of Climber RMS on how it’s improving the way hotel professionals do revenue management and here is what he said about it.
+Mario Mouraz, Founder and CEO of Climber RMS tells us how its hotel software is improving the way hotel professionals perform their revenue management.

 First of all, how are you and your family doing in these COVID-19 times?